Eating all the right things, yet still struggling with cravings? It’s time to reset your hunger signals.

 ACT NOW – Keep your sugar intake in check to balance hunger hormones.

 - Watch out for sugar at breakfast - dried fruit in your muesli, supposedly ‘healthy cereals’ that are low fat but full of processed carbohydrate and added sugar.
-Reduce intake of tropical fruits like pineapple, banana, mango as these are very high in sugar and will spike your insulin.

 - Go for water, herbal tea or coconut water instead of fruit juice or sports drinks.